-What Is Hemp
+What Is Hemp products used for anyway?

 Hemp is a fascinating yet highly misunderstood plant.
 It has many different uses in the modern age, and throughout history, it’s been used for manufacturing, cooking, medicine and more.
 Hemp’s history dates back to 8,000 B.C., and today, the plant is staging a comeback as legal attitudes towards the hemp plant begin to shift.